cgolja01/QOSM/README.md

 along similar lines to the Dacie version but they are not entirely equivalent (mostly because I made them before becoming aware of the Dacie work).

 This version of the model is as documented in Ming et al. (2025).
-The main changes are:
+The main changes from the siracha version are:
 - additions to the photochemistry
 - the option to impose a background + pertuurbation that varies in height
 - the option to impose a perturbation to the total NOx profile